-- Projected Expenditure Increase: 148% - Total Expenditures: \$18.2 million
+- Projected Expenditure Decrease: 53% - Total Expenditures: \$8.5 million

-These projections indicate a significant increase in revenue primarily attributed to Solar Energy Credits, lease payoff, and secondary property tax.
-Simultaneously, budgeted expenditures are expected to rise, reflecting a strategic allocation of resources to address various needs and initiatives in FY2024.
+These projections indicate a decrease in revenue primarily attributed to a lease payoff that was completed in FY2024.
+Simultaneously, budgeted expenditures are expected to decrease, reflecting a strategic allocation of resources to address various needs and initiatives in FY2025.
 The city's financial planning aims to balance revenue growth with responsible expenditure to support sustainable development and community well-being.

-FY2023 Debt Service Fund Revenues by Source
+FY2025 Debt Service Fund Revenues by Source